 Eat This: Lamb Kebab and Vegetables

 At an Indian restaurant, lamb kebobs on top of a large salad or with tons of vegetables can be a great choice.
-“Protein, like the kind found in lamb kebobs, suppresses the hunger hormone called ghrelin,” says Bella.
+"Protein, like the kind found in lamb kebobs, suppresses the hunger hormone called ghrelin," says Bella.
 Meanwhile, fiber (like the kind found in vegetables) slows down the transit time of food through the intestine and slows down the digestion and absorption of carbohydrates, preventing blood sugar spikes.
-“Combining protein and fiber with every meal aids with satiety, provides more energy, and makes us feel more in control of our food choices.”
-For more smart insights, don't miss these 22 Things Diet Experts Wish Everyone Knew!
+"Combining protein and fiber with every meal aids with satiety, provides more energy, and makes us feel more in control of our food choices."
+For more smart insights, don't miss these things dietitians want you to know before losing weight!